 Each choice has a cost.
-In some benefit areas it's a percentage of your current salary, in some it's a flat rate, and others are based on age (on March 1 at the start of the benefit plan year), gender and smoking status.
+In some benefit areas, it's a percentage of your current salary; in some it's a flat rate, and others are based on age (on March 1 at the start of the benefit year), gender and smoking status.

 If the cost of the plans you choose is more than your Health Dollars, you pay for the difference with payroll deductions.
 If the cost of your plans is less than your Health Dollars, the remaining Health Dollars can be allocated to your Health Spending Account or taken as an addition to your pay.
-Health Dollars added to your pay are pro-rated, paid over 24 pay periods and applicable income tax is applied.
+Health dollars added to your pay are prorated and paid over 24 pays, and applicable income tax is applied.

-If you are disabled and are receiving short term disability benefits, coverage continues and premiums are deducted.
-If you are receiving long term disability benefits, premiums are waived until you return to work or reach age 65, as long as you continue to be employed by TELUS and in accordance with the terms of the applicable plan.
+If you are disabled and are receiving Short Term Disability payments, coverage continues and premiums are deducted.
+If you are receiving Long Term Disability benefits, premiums are waived until you return to work or reach age 65, as long as you continue to be employed by TELUS and in accordance with the terms of the applicable plan.